-The lush forests of Magelang Regency Indonesia cover a large decaying building of the most unbelievable shape.
+The lush forests of Magelang Regency in Indonesia cover a large decaying building of the most unbelievable shape.
 Gereja Ayam is known as the Chicken Church.

 This structure appeared when 67-year-old Daniel Alamsjah had a holy vision that urged him to create a church in the shape of a dove.
 A forest near Magelang became home to this church topped with giant squawking head, resembling more of a chicken than a dove.